-Anal cancers develop in a part of the digestive tract that your doctor can easily see and reach.
+Anal cancers develop in a part of the digestive tract that your doctor can easily see and get to.
 A digital rectal exam (DRE) can find some cases of anal cancer early.
 In this exam, the doctor inserts a gloved, lubricated finger into the anus to feel for unusual lumps or growths.
 This test is sometimes used to look for prostate cancer in men (because the prostate gland can be felt through the rectum).
 The rectal exam is also done routinely as part of a pelvic exam on women.

 The odds that anal cancer can be found early depend on the location and type of the cancer.
 Cancers that begin higher up in the anal canal are less likely to cause symptoms and be found early.
-Anal melanomas tend to spread earlier than other cancers, making it harder to diagnose them early.
+Anal melanomas tend to spread earlier than other cancers, making them harder to diagnose them early.

 Looking for a disease like cancer in someone with no symptoms is called screening.
 The goal of screening is to find cancer at an early stage, when treatment is likely to be most helpful.
 Anal cancer is not common in the United States, so screening the general public for anal cancer is not widely recommended at this time.

 The anal Pap test has not been studied enough to know how often it should be done, or if it actually reduces the risk of anal cancer by catching AIN early.
-Some experts recommend that the test be done every year in men who have sex with men who are HIV-positive, and every 2 to 3 years if the men are HIV-negative.
+Some experts recommend that the test be done every year in at-risk people who are HIV-positive, and every 2 to 3 years in at-risk people who are HIV-negative.
 But there is no widespread agreement on the best screening schedule, or even exactly which groups of people can benefit from screening.